Nigeria Spent Only N365 Per Citizen On GBV Prevention, Response - Report

 "Akwa Ibom recorded the highest per capita spending at N1,872.18, followed by Bayelsa at N1,716.00.
 The lowest was in Rivers at N34.41 and Anambra at N46.42."

-"We saw an improvement in the number of people who are willing to testify as witnesses or who know someone who has been convicted of cases.
+"We saw an improvement in the number of people who are willing to testify as witnesses or who know someone who has been convicted of cases," she said.

 "However, when we come to issues around budget and spending, they are now a big problem.

-"In terms of budget and spending, across Nigeria, the average percentage of allocation to the Ministry of Women's Affairs is 0.6 per cent," she said.
+"In terms of budget and spending, across Nigeria, the average percentage of allocation to the Ministry of Women's Affairs is 0.6 per cent."

-Shonibare said that the implication was that there are states where all they have allocated to the ministry of women affairs is just 0.1 per cent of their total budget.
+Ms Shonibare said that the implication is that there are states where all they have allocated to the ministry of women affairs is just 0.1 per cent of their total budget.

-"Only Borno State allocated 2.3 per cent of its 2024 total budget to its women affairs ministry," she said.
+She said only Borno State allocated 2.3 per cent of its 2024 total budget to its women affair's ministry.

 While the number of states providing GBV-specific budget lines increased from 25 in 2023 to 31 in the 2024 budget, she said that allocation alone was not enough.

 "The problem is not the allocation.
 The problem is the release and the spending.
 It is not enough for you to just allocate.
-What is important is that you are spending.
+What is important is that you are spending," she said.

 "The implication of that is that when we do not have enough money to spend or release, there will be less awareness of GBV laws and policies.